Indra7875/collection/Collection/Collection.md

 **6. Set Interface :**
 - This is a child interface of the collection interface.
-- This interface insertion order of data is not mainteined.
+- This interface insertion order of data is not maintained.
 - This does not allows duplicate data to be present in it.
 - This List interface is implemented by various classes like HashSet, TreeSet, LinkedHashSet etc.